Mallick17/SQL-NoSQL/README.md

 ##### Step 3: Set Up a New MySQL Container
 1. **Create a New Container**:
    ```
-   docker run --name new-mysql-container -e MYSQL_ROOT_PASSWORD=your_password -d -p 3307:3306 mysql:8.0
+   docker run --name new-mysql-container -e MYSQL_ROOT_PASSWORD=The_password -d -p 3307:3306 mysql:8.0
    ```
    - Port 3307 avoids conflict with `mysql-container` (port 3306).
-   - Replace `your_password` with a secure password.
+   - Replace `The_password` with a secure password.
 2. **Verify Container**:
    ```
    docker ps